theicfire/makefiletutorial/index.md

 Probably one of the most confusing parts about Make is the hidden coupling between Make and GCC.
 Make was largely made for GCC, and so makes compiling C/C++ programs "easy".

 {% highlight make %}
-# Implicit command of: "cc %blah.o -o blah"
+# Implicit command of: "cc blah.o -o blah"
 # Note: Do not put a comment inside of the blah.o rule; the implicit rule will not run!
 blah: